This summer, Augusta University rolled out some major parking changes.

 Lot 5, the dental patient lot located in front of the Dental College of Georgia, is for the exclusive use of dental patients.
 Therefore, in order to better enforce this rule and make it easier for patients to find parking, new gates have been installed.
 Patients will receive a parking validation to ensure they don’t have to pay for parking; however, the fee for non-validated parking is $50.00.

 The last lot with some major changes is Lot 1, the residential lot for those who live in Oak and Elm Halls.
-A new gate has been installed, and beginning May 14, the lot will only be available to those with an access card.
+A new gate has been installed, and beginning May 14, the lot is only available to those with an access card.

+Parking permit prices also changed.
 You can purchase your parking permit for the academic year 2018/2019 online with the new parking management system.
-Starting this upcoming academic year, parking permits will be multi-year permits, which means permits for 2018/2019 will not expire until August 2021.
+Starting this academic year, parking permits will be multi-year permits, which means permits for 2018/2019 will not expire until August 2021.

-Employee Permits will go on sale July 1, 2018 and employees will need to log in to the parking system to register their vehicle and purchase their permit.
-Nine and ten month faculty may purchase their permit when they return to campus.
+Employee Permits went on sale July 1.
+Employees will need to log in to the parking system to register their vehicle and purchase their permit.
+Nine and 10-month faculty may purchase their permit when they return to campus.

-For those with a Non-Reserved Health Sciences, University Employee permit the price will remain the same at $25.00 per month.
+For those with a Non-Reserved Health Sciences, University Employee permit the price will remain the same at $25 per month.
+Other changes:

-- University employees with reserved spots on the Health Sciences campus will now be paying $88.00 per month.
+- University employees with reserved spots on the Health Sciences Campus will now be paying $88 per month.

-- Faculty and staff with non-reserved permits on the Summerville campus will go up from $15.00 to $20.00 per month.
+- Faculty and staff with non-reserved permits on the Summerville Campus will go up from $15 to $20 per month.